musicEnfanthen/Salsah/README.md

 After cloning the Salsah code, you have to install the node package dependencies.

 Run `npm install`

 If there are some problems during the installation, try to install the following packages:

- `npm install @types/node --save-dev`
+    npm install @types/node

- `npm install webpack-dev-server --save-dev`
+    npm install webpack-dev-server

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.